 Before making electrical adjustments during the project, like attaching the outlet to the electric line, remember electricity is dangerous and only qualified electricians have the right skills for the job.
 Ensure all the cords are concealed to prevent accidents.

-Although you can connect the kitchen’s washing machine, I advise you not to.
-The kitchen is the center of each home; everyone can access the kitchen anytime.
-If young kids play with the washing machine, a fire may start.
+Although you can connect the kitchen’s washing machine, I advise you the kitchen is the center of each home; everyone can access the kitchen anytime.
+If young kids play with the washing machine, it may be a risk for the kid in any way.